nismod/infra-risk-vis/README.md

 analysis, then presents results as modelled for the whole system at a fine scale.

-See an overview of infrastructure networks:
+See an overview of infrastructure networks, hazards, risks:

 ![Networks](images/screenshot-overview.png)

-Other functionality planned (and incorporated in some way in previous versions):

-- Summarise risk analysis at an administrative regional scale.
-- Zoom in to see networks in detail.
-- See an overview of hazard data.
-- Inspect details of hazard layers.
-- Query attributes of elements of the system.
+Other core functionality:

-- Range of potential economic impacts of failure, consisting of direct damages to infrastructure assets and indirect economic losses resulting from infrastructure service disruption (loss of power, loss of access).
+- Click road or rail links to see attributes, assessed risks of direct damages to assets and indirect economic losses resulting from infrastructure service disruption;
-- Explore a cost-benefit analysis (under uncertainty, with options to explore some parameters) of adaptation measures.
+- Explore a cost-benefit analysis of adaptation measures;
+- Assess the wider sustainability of adaptation and mitigation options.

 This README covers requirements and steps through how to prepare data for visualisation and how to run the tool.

 1. Data preparation
-3. Build and run
+2. Build and run
-4. Deployment
+3. Deployment

 ## Data preparation

 The visualisation tool runs using prepared versions of analysis data and results

 - Rasters stored as Cloud-Optimised GeoTIFFs, with metadata ingested into a terracotta SQLite database
 - Vector data stored in a PostgreSQL database, and preprocessed into Mapbox